-The district's countryside is a key natural asset, sustaining biodiversity, offering tranquillity and providing an important resource for carbon storage which has been shaped and developed over the years by various historic activities.
+The district's countryside is a key natural asset, sustaining biodiversity, offering tranquillity and providing an important resource for carbon storage.
 It provides for agriculture and rural businesses, as well as tourism and leisure activities.
 It comprises a range of landscape types including chalk downland, river valleys, and farmed agricultural areas interspersed with villages, hamlets and some larger market towns as well as the city of Winchester.